Julius Waties Waring: Later life and death

 Waring assumed senior status on February 15, 1952.
 He was reassigned by operation of law to the United States District Court for the District of South Carolina on October 7, 1965, pursuant to 79 Stat.
 951.

 Waring died on 11 January 1968 in New York City.
 His memorial service held in Charleston was conducted by the Charleston branch of the NAACP.
 Approximately two-hundred African Americans and less than a dozen white persons attended his burial in Magnolia Cemetery.
 He was buried in the Waring family plot at Magnolia Cemetery in Charleston.

 Legacy

 Charlestonian high society ostracized Waring for his judicial opinions.
-He had rocks thrown through his windows and the Ku Klux Klan set a cross alight in front of his home.
+Rocks were thrown through his windows and the Ku Klux Klan set a cross alight in front of his home.
 After his retirement, Waring slid into obscurity until his legacy was "reclaimed" in the 2010s.

 In October 2015, the Hollings Judicial Center in Charleston was renamed the J. Waties Waring Judicial Center.

 In 2019, Judge Richard Gergel wrote a book about the impact of the Isaac Woodard case on Waring and President Harry Truman.
 Waring was portrayed by Rich Fulcher in the second season of Comedy Central's Drunk History.

 In 2021, the PBS series, American Experience, (season 33) first aired "The Blinding of Isaac Woodard" which focused on Judge Waring's role in that case.